New Relic · Product Lead

 The Challenge

 New Relic’s Head of Growth Marketing identified an untapped market: marketing managers.
-His hypothesis was that marketing teams often have larger tooling budgets than engineering teams, but New Relic’s products were designed for technical users with steep learning curves.
+His hypothesis was that marketing teams often control larger tooling budgets than engineering teams, but New Relic’s products were designed exclusively for technical users with steep learning curves.

-The existing product onboarding flows converted at only 15-20%.
-He engaged me to explore and build a new product entrance targeting this persona.
+The existing product onboarding flows converted at only 15-20%, largely due to complexity that alienated non-technical users.
+He engaged me to validate the hypothesis and build a new product entrance targeting this persona.

 The Solution

 User Research: Partnered with Growth Marketing’s user research team to conduct interviews with marketing managers.
-Validated the hypothesis that they cared deeply about website performance (it affects SEO, conversion, brand perception) but found existing monitoring tools intimidating.
+Validated that they cared deeply about website performance — it affects SEO, conversion, and brand perception — but found existing monitoring tools intimidating.
+They wanted answers, not dashboards

-Cross-Functional Execution: Worked with Product Language to ensure the customer journey used accessible terminology.
-Coordinated a tiger team in Hyderabad to build the product.
+Cross-Functional Execution: Worked with Product Language to ensure the customer journey used accessible, outcome-focused terminology.
+Led a tiger team in Hyderabad to build the product

 The Results

-• Validation: Proved the market hypothesis—non-technical users would adopt observability tools given the right UX
+• Market Validation: Proved that non-technical users would adopt observability tools given the right UX and framing

-Note: Project was cancelled one week before v2 release due to organizational changes, despite strong performance metrics.
+Note: Project was canceled one week before v2 release due to organizational changes.
+The methodology was validated; the org didn’t survive to build on it.